BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 ```
 Name: (tell us who you are.)
-Affiliation: (the name/url of your institution or university)
+Affiliation: (the name/url of your university or company)
 Job Title: (e.g., professor, PhD, and researcher)
 Email: (your email address)
 How to use: (only for non-commercial use)